 He then stopped thinking and walked onto the new path, leaving the comforting albeit harsh light that streamed from the front entrance of the nearest, hulking complex building.
 Flakes of snow swirled around him, and the night was surreally quiet, the only exception being the muted crunches of his footprints and his slow and steady breathing.

 Despite having worked at the complex for months, he had never been to this area before.
 The footprints he was following began to slope downward toward the lake.
-After a few seconds, the ground began to level off, and dark shapes slowly separated from the inky sludge of the night.
-An ancient-looking playground spread out before him.
-Sad, neglected monkey bars were closest, and right away he could see they were unfit for use.
-In fact, they probably needed to be condemned.
-The frost-coated poles were battered and rusted, years past their prime.
+After a few moments, the ground began to level off, and dark shapes slowly separated from the inky sludge of the night.
+An old playground spread out before him.
+Wizened, rickety monkey bars were closest.
 A few steps beyond, a hulking tower and slide sat lost underneath a mountain of snow.
-What he could make out, however, gave him a chill.
-The slide’s sides were course and rough, and the poles of the tower were dented and scratched beyond belief.
-The adjacent seesaw was in even worse condition.
-One side had completely broken off, leaving a jagged, splintered edge that evoked the idea of wooden mandibles.
+The adjacent seesaw was in worse condition.
+One side had completely broken off, leaving a jagged edge that evoked the idea of wooden mandibles.

-Walking through this forgotten landscape, he began to chuckle.
-The laughter started low and quiet but slowly began to build, until he was flat out guffawing.
+He was far enough from the complex where he wasn’t even sure if the playground was an official part of the complex, or if he had stumbled upon the remnants of a development that predated it entirely.
+Walking through this forgotten, frozen landscape, he began to chuckle at how it reflected his emotional state.
+The laughter started low and quiet but slowly began to build, until he was flat-out guffawing.
 He couldn’t stop himself, and his unhinged peals rang out crisply in the frigid night air.
 Everything was absurd, especially his own miserable emotions.
 He had come into being when everything was possible and nothing was sensible – where old paradigms, in place for generations, were eroding with unstoppable and ever-increasing speed.
 Eventually, his laughter began to fade, and he found himself once again in a dark hole of rumination.

 He looked down at the trail of prints and shook his head.
 Paths, both theoretical and tangible, were such an integral part of his life.
 But what was there to do about it?
 He had obediently played his role.
 He had embodied his part.
-But it hadn’t paid off.
+But it hadn’t paid off, and now he was marooned in a milieu that felt isolated and frozen in time.
 He had postured in all the ways that were supposed to indicate something about himself.
 Because what was he if not a type, a demographic whose prospects precluded his birth?
 And what was he if hadn’t been able to fulfill this type, despite having diligently traversed a culturally-prescribed road.

 She had gone somewhere, and had done so seemingly devoid of fear and hesitation.
 It hadn’t been the easy choice, or one precipitated by obligation.
 He couldn’t tap into this mindset, as it felt nearly astral in origin.
 He simply couldn’t understand her level of self-confidence; it was so starkly different from his own.
 Unlike him, she made decisions not because someone wanted her to or because it was the right thing to do, but because it was something she had to do.